psychoinformatics-de/ipsy-docs/content/pages/medusa/data_center.rst

 ***********
 :order: 590

 We have 5U in one of the racks in the G26 data center.
-It houses our backup server.
+It houses the backup server (thunk).

 .. class:: dc-rack